 At the dramatic Piece Hall in Halifax town centre, you’ll feel like you are in a grand Italian piazza!

 You’ll have seen how much there is to see and explore about the history and current joys of the Piece Hall; the unique and interesting Eureka National Children’s Museum for 0 to 11 years olds; Halifax’s Dry Skiing and Snowboarding Centre and Charlie Fastrax Soft Play Centre; Manor Heath Park, Shibden Hall and its Anne Lister (Gentleman Jack) lineage, Shibden Park’s boating lake, cafe, land train and miniature railway; Electric Bowl’s and Galactic Golf’s indoor attractions; Another World’s outdoor activities and the Ogden Water Country Park; the historic Holdsworth House and it’s TV and popular culture connections; Halifax Town Hall’s Palace of Westminster architecture connection plus a sample of Halifax’s thriving pub and restaurant culture and Halifax’s theatre and music venues, opening times, plus an interactive map with travel details.

-Perhaps consider a weekend in Halifax There’s so much in Halifax to enjoy for all ages and all tastes, that you’re sure to make plans to plans to initially explore Halifax, update family and friends about your finds, and then return!
+Perhaps consider a weekend in Halifax There’s so much in Halifax to enjoy for all ages and all tastes, that you’re sure to make plans to plans to initially explore Halifax, and perhaps explore the Happy Valley filming locations and Happy Valley Countryside Pubs in spectacular Calderdale, update family and friends about your finds, and then return!

 Where to Stay or eat and drink in Shibden with Anne Lister Connections